mondaycom/monday-code-quickstarts/quickstart-python/README.md

 You can download Python from [here](https://www.python.org/downloads/) and pip is included in Python 3.4 and later versions.

+You can use [venv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) to create a virtual environment and install the required packages.

 ### Installing

 To install the project, follow these steps: